hackforla/website/CONTRIBUTING.md

   <summary>If you are having trouble viewing your changes locally after running docker, click here to see instructions on how to resolve this issue</summary>

   1. The first thing to do if you do not see your changes while starting docker or live reloading, stop docker from running.
-  2. Next, go into the files and look for the _site folder and delete this folder.
+  2. Next, go into the files and look for the '_site' folder and delete this folder.
   3. Next, look for a file called '.jekyll-metadata' and delete this file.
   4. Finally, try running docker again and you should see your changes.

-  - If the above steps did not resolve your issue, run through the first three steps again, but try resetting your browserss cache before restarting docker (you can also try running localhost:4000 in another browser).
+  - If the above steps did not resolve your issue, run through the first three steps again, but try resetting your browser's cache before restarting docker (you can also try running http://localhost:4000 in another browser).
   - If you still do not see your changes after trying these steps, please feel free to reach out to the team in the [#hfla-site](https://hackforla.slack.com/archives/C4UM52W93) slack channel, or bring up your issue in a dev meeting.

   </details>